vkiragi/MailFind/README.md

 ## 4) Running end-to-end locally

-- Start backend on port 8000.
+- Start backend on port 8000 (use `python start_server.py` for auto port detection).
 - Ensure `.env` includes Supabase, Google, OpenAI, and ENCRYPTION_KEY values.
 - Load the Chrome extension build into Chrome.
-- Visit `http://localhost:8000/login` to authenticate once; then use the extension or curl the endpoints to sync/search/summarize.
+- Visit `http://localhost:8000/login` to authenticate once.
+- Use the Chat interface in the extension to search and interact with your emails.
+- The extension will auto-sync your last 24 hours of emails on first load.

 ## Troubleshooting